 First, report the unauthorized or fraudulent transactions to the financial institution or credit issuer.
 Do this in writing, and be clear and concise in your dispute, and include any supporting documents such as police reports.

 You will also want to check all three of your credit reports (TransUnion, Equifax, and Experian) for items you don’t recognize or believe to be fraudulent.
 If you find entries for accounts taken out without your consent or charges made by your ex-spouse or significant other without your consent, dispute those directly with the credit reporting agency.
 Again, it is best to do this in writing and to attach all supporting materials.

-If you’ve disputed coerced or fraudulent charges with a bank, credit card company, other credit issuer, or credit reporting agency and been ignored or received a cursory notice saying the debt or entry has been verified, that doesn’t have to be the end of the road.
+If you’ve disputed coerced or fraudulent charges with a bank, credit card company, other credit issuers, or credit reporting agency and been ignored or received a cursory notice saying the debt or account has been verified, that doesn’t have to be the end of the road.
 We frequently help victims of identity theft fight back.

 To learn more about how we may be able to help, call us, or complete the quick questionnaire on this website.